Parent and Guardian Information

 - While it is preferable for the student to take the step of making an appointment on his or her own, the counseling staff are willing to speak with parents about how to encourage the student to do so.

 The Counseling Center staff members are required by law and by professional ethics to protect the confidentiality of all contacts with students.
 The only exceptions occur in cases of imminent danger to self or others or direct reports of child abuse.
-Without a student’s written permission, we cannot discuss the content of counseling sessions or the fact that she/he is a client of the Counseling Center.
+Without a student’s written permission, we cannot discuss the content of counseling sessions or the fact that he or she is a client of the Counseling Center.
 These requirements are in effect even when a parent has made the original referral to the Center.
 However, as long as we have a student’s permission, we are more than happy to speak with parents about their concerns.

 If you have any questions about the services offered by the Center, please feel free to call (610) 330-5005 and request to speak with a counselor.